jacobwilliams/json-fortran/json-fortran.md

 * For more information about JSON, see: <http://www.json.org/>

-*[API]: Application Programming Interface--a set of routines, protocols, and tools for building software applications *[JSON]: JavaScript Object Notation--A human friendly syntax for storing and exchanging data *[current stable release]: {!__VERSION__!}
+*[API]: Application Programming Interface: a set of routines, protocols, and tools for building software applications *[JSON]: JavaScript Object Notation: A human friendly syntax for storing and exchanging data *[current stable release]: {!__VERSION__!}
+*[latest stable release]: {!__VERSION__!}

 [^1]:
     Documentation for a particular release does not contain links